 Edit Image Screen in WordPress

 Clicking the Edit Image button will bring about a couple of basic, yet useful image editing options:

 - Thumbnail Settings

 The Crop feature’s pretty much what you’d imagine.
 You click the crop button and click and drag your cursor across the area you wish to crop out.
 When you create a crop selection, you’ll be provided with handles in both the corners and the sides to adjust the selection.
 The only thing you can’t do is rotate the crop selection.
 To complete your crop, click the Crop button again.

 To be more precise with your crop selection, you can use the Image Crop to control the Aspect Ratio and the size of the crop (in pixels) via Selection.
 Both the Aspect Ratio and the Selection act independently of each other.
 Adjusting one setting doesn’t automatically change the other.
 If you adjust the handles on your crop selection, only the setting for Selection will change.

 Rotating an image in WordPress is pretty straightforward.
 Click the Rotate Counter-Clockwise button to rotate counter-clockwise.
 Click the Rotate Clockwise button to rotate in the other direction.

 Undo and Redo

-This feature may not come off as straight forward to all users.
+This feature may not come off as straightforward to all users.
 It didn’t for me.
-That’s why I’ll break-down what Thumbnail Settings can do.
+That’s why I’ll break down what Thumbnail Settings can do when you edit images in WordPress.
 Thumbnail Settings’s focus is on which image accepts your edits, the main image, the thumbnail, or both.
 You may want the crop to be the same or focus on a specific area of the image.
 Thumbnail Setting gives users three different ways to apply your changes: